patrickoser/social-app/README.md

     Keep signed in users from accessing login/signup screens while they are logged in.

-    Have firebase check if the emai lused during sign up is already assigned to an account.
+    Have firebase check if the email used during sign up is already assigned to an account.
+Should check if user is signing up with google or email/password.

     I should add a username input field to the signup screen.
 It will check firebase to see if that username is taken and if